NukaCode/users/docs/1-Getting Started/1-Installation.md

 `php artisan vendor:publish --provider="NukaCode\Users\Providers\UsersServiceProvider"`

-This will create a nukacode-user.php in your config folder.
+This will create a users.php in your config folder.

 > Make sure to make any changes you need to the config before continuing.
 It will determine what roles are generated when you run the AclSeeder.
 If you do not, you will get an error when registering.